+.
 Random Forest classifies locations in the colon.
 A) Receiver Operator Characteristic curves are shown for the 10-fold cross validation of the Random Forest model classifying distal lumen versus proximal lumen (orange) and distal mucosa vs proximal mucosa (green).
 (B) Receiver Operator Characteristic curves are shown for the 10-fold cross validation of the Random Forest model classifying lumen and mucosal samples for the distal (red) and proximal (blue) sides of the colon.